Suitters/pysui-flask/README.rst

 Accounts
 --------------------------

 Only administrators of the pysui-flask setup can provision new accounts.
-Once provision can login or logoff, change passwords, submit transactions and sign or deny signing a transaction.
+Once account provisioned, user can login or logoff, change passwords, submit transactions and sign or deny signing a transaction.

 Endpoint: **/account/login** - Post with user name and password payload, establishes session